nadyaalimin/QuickSort-Comparison/README.md

 # Dependency
 [GCC](https://linuxconfig.org/how-to-install-gcc-the-c-compiler-on-ubuntu-18-04-bionic-beaver-linux)

 ## Installation/running instruction
 - Download the files on folder "Quicksort".
 - Open terminal and get to the directory path (the place where you put the files).
 - Type on "g++ quicksort.c -o quicksort -fopenmp" to compile the sequential quicksort.
-While "g++ quicksort_parallel.c -o quicksort_parallel -fopenmp" for parallel quicksort.
+While "g++ quicksort_parallel.c -o quicksort_parallel -fopenmp -fpermissive" for parallel quicksort.
 Those command are written without quotations marks.
-* For parallel quicksort if the above command fails, try "g++ quicksort_parallel.c -o quicksort_parallel -fopenmp -fpermissive" without quotes.
 - After successfully compiling the file, execute it with the command "./quicksort (samplesize).txt" without quotes. (samplesize) will be changed with 10, 100, 1000, or 10000.
 Remember to delete the brackets.

 ## Sample Input and Time Data
-These are the result of testing with both sequential and parallel quicksort from the txt data given.
-Here, I tried to test for four times and take the average result for the comparison.
+The test is done by both sequential and parallel quicksort programs to find the average time taken to finish quicksorting with sample size txt file given (10, 100, 1000, 10000) and I take 4 times test taken.

 ### Sequential Quicksort